arkq/bluez-alsa/doc/org.bluealsa.PCM1.7.rst

     internally or will delegate this task to BlueALSA PCM client or connected Bluetooth device respectively for PCM sink or PCM source.

-uint16 Volume [readwrite]
+array{byte} Volume [readwrite]
-    This property holds volume (loudness) value and mute information for channel 1 (left) and 2 (right).
-Data for channel 1 is stored in the upper byte, channel 2 is stored in the lower byte.
-The highest bit of both bytes determines whether channel is muted.
+    This property holds volume (loudness) for all channels.
+The highest bit of each byte determines whether channel is muted.
+The order of channels is defined by the ChannelMap property.

     Possible values:
     ::